Nelk

-Nelk (stylized as NELK), also referred to as the Nelk Boys, is a Canadian-American YouTube channel and entertainment company.

-They are known for their prank videos, vlogs, and their brand Full Send Entertainment.
-The group's founder, Kyle Forgeard, and Jesse Sebastiani, have been referred to as "two of the most recognizable personalities for young people in North America".
+Nelk (stylized as NELK), also referred to as the Nelk Boys, is a Canadian–American YouTube channel and entertainment company.
+Known for their prank videos, vlogs, and their brand Full Send Entertainment, they have also begun promoting right-wing political causes.
+A Canadian outlet has referred to the group's founders, Kyle Forgeard and Jesse Sebastiani, as "two of the most recognizable personalities for young people in North America".